By PJ dela Peña, USTP System STRATCOMM

 The key stakeholders on stage after the signing of the Declaration of Cooperation for DATA4Dev

-Among the goals of the project is to champion human-centered and gender responsive data-driven development in the Philippines using data-informed and technology-enabled participatory decision making to address issues in local development.
-The project will run for 30 months (until June 2023) and involves 10 areas all over the Philippines.
-For Mindanao, the Munipality of Palimbang in Sultan Kudarat and the University of Science and Technology of Southern Philippines in Cagayan de Oro are included.
+Among the goals of the project is to champion human-centered and gender-responsive data-driven development in the Philippines using data-informed and technology-enabled participatory decision-making to address issues in local development.
+The project will run for 30 months (until June 2023) and involves ten (10) areas all over the Philippines.
+For Mindanao, the Municipality of Palimbang in Sultan Kudarat and the University of Science and Technology of Southern Philippines in Cagayan de Oro are included.

-USTP is an important partner because the academe has a wide network of learning systems, has a pool of experts and the openness for innovation.
+USTP is an important partner because the academe has a wide network of learning systems, a pool of experts, and an openness to innovation.

 Dr. Ambrosio B. Cultura II delivering his message as one of the academe partners

-An example is the Center for Inclusive Development Studies (CIDS) in USTP that has been collecting data on the cause of fire in Cagayan de Oro.
+An example is the Center for Inclusive Development Studies (CIDS) in USTP which has been collecting data on the cause of fire in Cagayan de Oro.

 The signing of the Declaration of Cooperation was conducted at the Luxe Hotel with the key stakeholders affirming their commitment.
-The program also showcased the project output-dashboard prototype, online learning series and the pride platform.
+The program also highlighted the project output dashboard prototype, online learning series, and the pride platform.

 The project is in partnership with the United States Agency for International Development (USAID).